SPRIME01/WSL2-k3s-setup/README.md

-# k3s-setup
+# WSL2 k3s-setup

 An easy-to-use project to automatically set up a K3s-based Kubernetes environment for local development.
-It supports native Linux as well as WSL2 (Windows Subsystem for Linux 2) configurations – no more need for Docker Desktop on Windows, making it especially ideal for corporate environments.
+It is made for WSL2 (Windows Subsystem for Linux 2) but supports native Linux configurations as well – no more need for Docker Desktop on Windows, making it especially ideal for corporate environments.

 ---